dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/navigations.md

 ### Collection types

-The underlying collection instance must be implement <xref:System.Collections.Generic.ICollection%601>, and must have a working `Add` method.
+The underlying collection instance must implement <xref:System.Collections.Generic.ICollection%601>, and must have a working `Add` method.
 It is common to use <xref:System.Collections.Generic.List%601> or <xref:System.Collections.Generic.HashSet%601>. `List<T>` is efficient for small numbers of related entities and maintains a stable ordering. `HashSet<T>` has more efficient lookups for large numbers of entities, but does not have stable ordering.
 You can also use your own custom collection implementation.

 > [!IMPORTANT]
 > The collection must use reference equality.
 When creating a `HashSet<T>` for a collection navigation, make sure to use <xref:System.Collections.Generic.ReferenceEqualityComparer>.